 Pre-Wedding Photoshoot Price Details, Tips, and Advice for Your Project

 When setting a pre-wedding photoshoot price, there are many things to consider.
 And while most of these may seem common, there are some which certainly can affect pricing more than you think.
-Whether you’re a wedding photographer wanting to look into your own pricing or a customer determining who is the best wedding photographer, the following tips are for you:
+Whether you’re a wedding photographer wanting to look into your own pricing or a customer determining who is the best wedding photographer, the following tips we provide on our wedding blog are for you:

 What are the typical rates for pre-wedding photos

 A basic pre-wedding photos package can range between $500 to $1000, depending on the add-ons requested.
 An example of a basic package could include: up to 2 hours outdoor photography coverage, unlimited photos, and photo editing.
 This price would not include add-ons and travel costs.
 Usually a photographer will have a set distance they will travel for free.
 This is typically approximately 100 miles.
 For travel beyond the 100 miles, you can charge extra per mile or however you’d like to set your rate.

 You’ll want to sit down and discuss what your clients want when setting the price for their pre-wedding photoshoot.
 You will want to have a contract where you carefully lay out what is included in the price and what the add-on costs or options are.
 Keep in mind the following add-on photography services when setting your pre-wedding photoshoot price.

 How long of a session does the couple want?

 Depending on the couple and their needs, they may ask for as little as two hours or as much as eight hours.
 It all depends on their needs and what they are looking for.
 A longer photography session could mean multiple wardrobe changes or multiple locations.
 Be prepared on how wardrobe changes and/or multiple locations affects both time and cost.

 Will there be wardrobe changes?